Back to "Guides"

 Example for your business:

-If you notice your customers frequently ask, "Do you deliver to events on weekends?", their intent isn't just to find a widget hire company – it's to confirm logistics.
-Your content should answer this directly:
+If you notice your customers regularly ask "Do you deliver to events on weekends?", their intent isn't just to find a widget hire company - it's to check whether you can actually do what they need.
+Your content should answer that directly:

 "We offer weekend delivery for events across Manchester, including Prestwich and Whitefield.
 Book by 3pm for next-day service."

-• Listen to your customers: What questions do they ask? (e.g., "Are deposits refundable?")
+• Listen to your customers: what questions do they actually ask you? (e.g. "Are deposits refundable?")

 4. Semantically-related words